What is it like to work at CompassPoint?

 Working at CompassPoint is a chance to reimagine what leadership in service of positive social change can be.

 Our communities demand and deserve an approach to leadership development that centers liberation and confronts oppression directly—and we want to work with people who are passionate about answering that call.

 If you're excited about the possibilities of questioning and breaking down traditional ideas of leadership and management to build more equitable ways of being, CompassPoint might be the right team for you!

-The application period for our current Project Director job opening has now closed.
+The application period for our most recent Project Director job openings has now closed.
 Thank you for taking the time to learn more and apply.

 We are currently screening candidates and will contact you directly about the status of your application as we move through the selection process.

 At the moment, there are no other current job openings at CompassPoint.
 To stay up-to-date with future announcements about openings, make sure you're subscribed to our newsletter.

 Working at CompassPoint right now also means being a champion for change.
 In the last two years, we've made strides to create a new collective vision and new set of values.
 We want to grow our team with leaders who will boldly step into these values with us:

 We acknowledge and examine the way racism is central across social issues.
 We actively build a present (and strive for a future) where Black people, Brown people, and communities of color thrive physically, emotionally, spiritually, and psychologically.

 We recognize the interconnectedness and intersection of simultaneous struggles for marginalized communities across the spectrum of class, ability, sexual orientation, gender, cultural identities, religious affiliations, and race.